 Co-sponsored by the WCRO and the Women and International Law Program, this two-day conference brought together experts in international criminal law and feminist jurisprudence to examine advances and missed opportunities in the prosecution of sexual and gender-based crimes before the International Criminal Court and the ad hoc and hybrid criminal tribunals.

 This event, held on September 30, 2005, highlighted current issues and challenges of international criminal tribunals.
-Transcripts and Podcasts are available at the link above.
+Transcripts and Podcasts are available here.